webplatform/docs/apis/css-regions/NamedFlow/getRegionsByContent/index.md

 |Example_object_name=flow
 |Return_value_name=regions
 |Javascript_data_type=function
-|Return_value_description=Returns the sequence of regions that contain at least part of the supplied target content node.
+|Return_value_description=Returns the sequence of regions that contain at least part of the supplied target content element.
 }}
 {{Examples_Section
 |Not_required=No